murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Modified Cairn.md

 ##### Attack Modifiers
 There are several modifiers that affect your attacks:
 - **Impaired**: If you make an attack from a position of weakness or disadvantage, your attack is *Impaired*.
 When your attack is *Impaired*, you roll only a **single d4** for this attack, regardless of the weapons you use.
-Ranged Attacks made against *Distant* enemies are always *Impaired*, and attacks made with *Reach* weapons in confined spaces may also be *Impaired*.
+Ranged Attacks made against *Far* enemies are always *Impaired*, and attacks made with *Reach* weapons in confined spaces may also be *Impaired*.
 - **Bonus Dice**: If a particular circumstance works in your benefit, you can get a bonus attack die on your attack.
 Usually this is *+d8*, which means you roll a d8 in addition to your normal attack dice and - as usual - keep the single highest value.
 You can also use this bonus die for a Gambit.
 Depending on the circumstances, you might get to roll a bigger die for bonus damage.
 The **Frenzy** Feat can give you a *+d12* bonus die, for example.
 - **Blast**: A Blast attack affects multiple targets close together, not discriminating between friend and foe.
 Roll the attack dice for each target separately.
 If it's unsure how many targets a Blast would affect, roll the relevant attack die to determine the number of targets.

 ---
 ### Gambits